SickMyDucks/my-pokedex/README.md

 ## Navigation

-It is possible to go to the previous thanks to the arrow on the joystick.
+It is possible to go to the previous or next Pokemon thanks to the arrow on the joystick.
 You can go from 1 to 151.

 <p align="center">
   <img align="middle" src="https://i.neilrichter.com/urgqo.gif" width="50%">